open-pomodoro/openpomodoro-cli/README.md

 15:00 🍅

 # Set the Pomodoro duration in minutes
-$ pomodoro start 30
+$ pomodoro start --duration 30
 30:00 🍅

 # Set the Pomodoro duration in seconds
-$ pomodoro start 22m30s
+$ pomodoro start --duration 22m30s
 22:30 🍅

 # Provide a description and tags